 - 2. Discuss what to expect with the progression of dementia. - 3.
 Ask about the patient's treatment preferences, including end-of-life care. - 4.
 Document the advance care plan in writing.
-Encourage the patient to have a living will, health care proxy, medical directives, and power of attorney. - 5.
-Reassess patient needs and wishes when status changes (e.g., transition to a nursing facility).
+Encourage the patient to have a living will, health care proxy, medical directives, and power of attorney. - Reassess patient needs and wishes when status changes (e.g., transition to a nursing facility).

-Goals of cal re commonly sniπ with der π with dementia severity mild dementia severe dementia Goals of care life-prolonging e.g., hospitalization for pneumonia e.g., antibiotics in a residential care setting comfort only e.g., fever-lowering medications
+Goals of care commonly shift with dementia severity mild dementia severe dementia Goals of care life-prolonging e.g., hospitalization for pneumonia e.g., antibiotics in a residential care setting comfort only e.g., fever-lowering medications